Desire-Direct/lumpi/README.md

 Google Search does not work :t-rex:

 ### charging
+The keyboard battery can be toggled on /off: short=on, long /double=off;\ and is basically a power bank, which charges the phone.

 In a desktop environment (phosh, gnome), I was able to monitor the battery levels of both phone and keyboard, so there is no need to shim the POGO pins.

 ### keyboard fix